Introduction to PostgreSQL Unnest

 - The above example shows that we have used array element as [11, 12, 13, 14, 15, 16, 17, 18, 19, 20]; we have used this array element with generate series function for converting an array into the table like structure.

-- We have also used cross join with the array element and generate a series function for converting an array into a table-like structure.
+- We have also used cross join with the array element and generated a series function for converting an array into a table-like structure.

-- By using unnest function, we have no need to use cross join or generate series function to convert an array into the table like structure.
+- By using unnest function, we do not need to use a cross join or generate series function to convert an array into a table like structure.
 We have simply using unnest function with an array.

-- We have also used an array for number or text to convert the array into a table-like structure in PostgreSQL.
+- In PostgreSQL, we have also utilised an array for a number or text to create a table-like structure.

 - We can also use unnest function with an order by clause.
-We have using order by clause with 1 while using an unnest function.
+Using an unnest function, we have an order by clause with a 1 in it.

 - We have also use the limit clause with unnest function.
 After using a limit clause, it will show the output as per the number which was we have used with the limit.